 More than 100 community leaders and experts have helped us pull together 22 high impact recommendations to shape and guide the policies and funding priorities of the next Mayoral Administration, City Council and other decision-makers in Philadelphia.
 PACDC will promote these recommendations to help move our City forward equitably within the following six planks: Quality of Life, Inclusive Communities, Anti-Displacement, Housing, Economic Development, and Vacancy & Blight.
 We have also developed an easy to read, two-page summary which encapsulates the recommendations in the full platform.
 If you’re interested in reading the end notes to dive into the source material which informed our platform, click here.
-So far, more than 50 organizations have signed-on in support our platform.
+So far, over 60 organizations have endorsed our platform.
 We are encouraging organizations and businesses to join their colleagues by endorsing the platform today.

 Six Platform Planks